 10. System testing and quality assurance

-Personal data processed in Posten Norge, is handled by several IT systems, all developed for specific and necessary operational purposes.
-In order to ensure both satisfactory operating stability and, in particular, information security, it is necessary to make regular updates, testing, troubleshooting, etc. For this purpose, cloning of data and duplication of single systems may be required.
-This will take place in a secured, dedicated environment, so that operations do not affect the daily operation of the main system.
-All information that Posten Norge processes as part of internal system testing and quality assurance or the like is subject to the same requirements for information security and rigorous procedures as when the information is processed otherwise.
-No copies or backups of personal data will be stored longer than necessary.
+Your personal data is handled by several IT systems, all designed for specific and necessary operational purposes.
+To ensure both satisfactory operating stability and, not least, information security, it is necessary to do regular updates, testing, troubleshooting, etc. In this context, data may be cloned and individual systems may be duplicated.
+This will take place in a secure, dedicated environment, so that these operations do not affect the daily operation of the system.
+All information that we process as part of internal system testing and quality assurance, etc., is subject to the same requirements for information security and stringent routines as when the information is processed in other contexts.
+No copy or back-up of personal data will be stored any longer than necessary.

 12. Storage and deletion

 We delete your personal data that is no longer required for the purposes for which they were stored.
 We store personal information in accordance with applicable law.

 If you have questions about our processing of personal data or believe that we do not meet our obligations to you regarding how we process your personal data, we encourage you to contact us (see contact information below).
 You also have the right to complain to the Norwegian Data Protection Authority: https://www.datatilsynet.no/, but we encourage you to contact us first.

 15. Controller and contact information